postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 * Use Postman Echos to test your REST client and make sample API calls

-Select 'Show this window on launch' if you want to display the **Create New** modal each time you open Postman.
+**Note**: At the bottom, you can select “Show this window at launch” to indicate whether you want the **Create New** tab to display each time you open Postman.

 **Note**: You can directly create a new feature when you click the down arrow at the right side of the **New** button.